ZupIT/beagle-docs/content/en/docs/Resources/Customization/Beagle for ios/Beagles dependencies.md

 ## NetworkClient

 It can run **network requests**.
 Your application must be customized here, because every project has a specific network layer.
-For that, the pattern implementation cannot work on your project.
+For that, the default implementation cannot work on your project.

 ## Decoder